NiranjanSwaminathan/Exploratory_Proj1/README.md

 Exploratory_Proj1
 =================
 Order of Execution
-  00 - generates function for cleaning ? values
+  00 - generates function for cleaning ? values. /n
   01 - reads data from the link , unzips and generates variables needed to be plotted, outputs RData file used subsequently 1  - Plots #1
   2  - Plots #2